gradle/gradle/platforms/documentation/docs/src/docs/release/notes.md

 #### New Gradle lifecycle callbacks

-This release introduces a new [`GradleLifecycle`](javadoc/org/gradle/api/invocation/GradleLifecycle.html) API, accessible via `gradle.lifecyle`, which plugin authors and build engineers can use to register actions to be executed at certain points in the build lifecycle.
+This release introduces a new [`GradleLifecycle`](javadoc/org/gradle/api/invocation/GradleLifecycle.html) API, accessible via `gradle.lifecycle`, which plugin authors and build engineers can use to register actions to be executed at certain points in the build lifecycle.

 Actions registered as `GradleLifecycle` callbacks (currently, `beforeProject` and `afterProject`) are *[isolated](javadoc/org/gradle/api/IsolatedAction.html)*, running in an isolated context that is private to every project.
+This will allow Gradle to perform additional performance optimizations and will be required in the future to take advantage of parallelism during the build configuration phase.

-While the existing callbacks continue to work, we encourage everyone to adopt the new API and provide us with early feedback, as these will be required in the future to take advantage of parallelism during the build configuration phase.
+While the existing callbacks continue to work, we encourage everyone to adopt the new API and provide us with early feedback.

 The example below shows how this new API could be used in a settings script or [settings plugins](userguide/custom_plugins.html#project_vs_settings_vs_init_plugins):

 ```groovy
 // settings.gradle
 rootProject.name = 'root'

 def start = 0
 gradle.lifecycle.beforeProject {
     start = System.currentTimeMillis()